 Burns, as has been noted, was nominally world champion, but in 1908 the world championship was only contested by white boxers.
 Their black counterparts had their own unofficial championship, but blacks were strictly forbidden from fighting whites.
 The black world champion in 1908 was Jack Johnson from the USA, and it was arguably the biggest coup of McIntosh’s career to bring both Burns and Johnson together in the ring to contest what could justifiably be regarded as the first undisputed heavyweight world championship.

 Apparently, other promoters had previously tried, without success, to pair the two.
-McIntosh succeeded where his predecessors had failed by the simple expedient of offering more money than either man could refuse: a guaranteed purse of £6,000 to Burns, and £1,000 to Jackson.
+McIntosh succeeded where his predecessors had failed by the simple expedient of offering more money than either man could refuse: a guaranteed purse of £6,000 to Burns, and £1,000 to Johnson.
 (McIntosh was no anti-racist; this was a purely business venture.)

 It was the most widely publicised prize fight in history and, to the horror of most of those watching, Johnson battered Burns so ruthlessly that in the fourteenth round the police intervened and stopped the bout, fearing for the white man’s life.
 Johnson was perhaps not as wealthy as Burns, but he was the undisputed champion of the world.
 The next day, in Bendigo, Methodist preacher Rev. Henry Worrall condemned the fight as a “carnival of savagery”.
 He went further, suggesting that the result might be seen as posing a real threat to Australia’s future: